Tdhtdhtdhtdhtdh: Sound Effects!

 And then look out, Chuck.

-Going out again.
+Ground out again.

-All right, so Dave kind of dug up some fun, classic Foley tricks from famous movies.
+All right.
+So, Dave kind of dug up some fun, classic Foley tricks from famous movies.

 And we're going to talk about those and more because we're going to get into Star Wars as well because everyone loves talking about Star Wars.